AlbertoV5/TouchOSC-Betov5/README.md

 # TouchOSC-Betov5
-TouchOSC design for Reaper and Realearn
+TouchOSC design for Reaper and Realearn.

-Touch OSC design for REAPER.

 Music Production, Mixing and Mastering.

 ## Description